kaltura/developer-platform-docs/player-portal/ios/background-play-ios.md

-## Application Lifecycle for Background Playing
+## Playing Video in the Background

-The following section details the iOS application lifecycle.
+The following section describes the way to play a video while the application is minimized, for example in the case of listening to a podcast in the background.

 ### Application State Changes